simonbuchan/as3-to-typescript/README.md

 - having inline multiline comment break the parser (`var i = (/*comment*/true)`)
 - type casting calls to `Vector.<any>` are not supported and produce commented code.
+- namespaces can't have TypeScript keywords, such as `enum`, `class`, etc.

 ##Note